check-reqs.eclass

 Exported function running the resources checks in

-phase.
-It should be run in both phases to ensure condition changes betweenpkg_pretend
+pkg_setupphase.
+It should be run in both phases to ensure condition changes betweenpkg_pretendandpkg_setupwon't affect the build. - check-reqs_pkg_pretend

 -